Key Takeaways:

 Cocaine detection times may vary depending on the testing method, but there are also several variables that can influence cocaine elimination times and drug metabolism:

-- Method of use: Snorting, smoking, or injecting cocaine affects how quickly it enters your bloodstream and how it’s metabolized.
+Method of use: Snorting, smoking, or injecting cocaine affects how quickly it enters your bloodstream and how it’s metabolized.
 (Injecting cocaine sends the drug into your bloodstream almost immediately, reaching the brain as quickly as 15 to 30 seconds.)
+Amphetamines, another class of stimulant drugs with high addictive potential, can also be used by smoking, snorting, or injecting, and share similar risks regarding detection and withdrawal.

 Looking for quality treatment for substance abuse and mental health that’s also affordable?
 Aliya Health Group's treatment facilities accept most major insurance providers.
 Get a free insurance benefits check now!